Oklahoma Contemporary

 I’m married and have two kids, a boy and a girl.
 We were comfortable (in Syria) and did not have as many responsibilities as we have currently.
 I did not know how it felt to have too many responsibilities until I immigrated.
 I lived my life normally; I would work and not pay attention to the news.
 We were happy, thanks to Allah, until all those problems started.
 We remained in this bad situation for about 10 or 11 months, and we couldn’t tell who was with us or against us anymore, even those closest to us, family and relatives.
 Nobody could tell how or where things were going to end up.

 Suddenly one day when I arrived at work, I was told that I had to leave within 24 hours.
 Considering the nature of my position at work and the fact that I was close to the general intelligence department, my name was on the list.
-I moved accordingly; within twelve hours I was out of Syria, leaving everything behind.
+I moved accordingly; within 12 hours I was out of Syria, leaving everything behind.
 That first week felt like seven years, not seven days.
 It was very hard and difficult, for myself and my family.
-I moved by myself to Libya, then I started recalling memories with my family, how we were before, and what we had become.
+I moved by myself to Libya, then I started recalling memories with my family, how we were before and what we had become.
 I wasn’t financially rich or poor—I was right in the middle—but I had everything I needed in Syria.
 Thank Allah, I had everything I needed.
 I had a house, and I had my family.

 I stayed in Libya for 10 months, and I could not tolerate it anymore.
 My family couldn’t tolerate it either, so they first moved to Egypt in order to come to Libya.
 However, they could not get into Libya because the situation there was not stable either.
 After nine months, I sent my family (my wife, Abdulrahman, and Alaa) to Egypt and followed them the next month.
 We were together in Egypt, but it wasn’t like Syria.
 We were all scattered everywhere; we stayed in rental places—it was like a new life.
 Listening to the bad news daily, phone calls about people dying—that caused a lot of stress and anxiety.

 We stayed in Egypt for one month, and then we moved to Jordan, to a secured house.
 I entered Jordan to visit, not to reside.
 I arrived on June 8, 2016 as a visitor and on the 9th the revolution started in Egypt.
 The border was closed, and I thought things would get better, because my intention was to go back to Libya, but it did not happen.
 I didn’t go back to Libya.
 It wasn’t only that the border was closed; I was trying to cross the border illegally.
 I stayed in Jordan for the first month, second month, and third month in the secured house, and I started to give up.
 There was no solution, then I considered the idea of traveling.
-I went to different embassies, and I wasn’t welcomed at their doors, all embassies said NO. We tried to talk to the United Nations Office that provided us with nutrition coupons about traveling, but they told us that they would call us if we were eligible.
+I went to different embassies, and I wasn’t welcomed at their doors, all embassies said, "NO." We tried to talk to the United Nations Office that provided us with nutrition coupons about traveling, but they told us that they would call us if we were eligible.
 I stayed like this from 2013 to…four years in Jordan.

-Carina Evangelista
+Carina Evangelista (Tagalog, translated)

 Fleeing one’s native land is an equation that illustrates that fear, desperate need, and utter loss of hope is greater than whatever love for that land is pledged or deeply felt.
 The fear in what one is ready to abandon is greater than the fear of the unknown—even when one could not grasp fully what lies ahead, where one might land, whether one could mince and swallow all that is unknown because foreign—from language, way of life, culture, values to the taste of water, the cut of one’s shadow at dusk, the extreme cold or extreme heat wherever one landed.